Brittany Lifespan

 Veterinary Care Schedule for Brittanys

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Brittany.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings